 Processing video data contains four main parts: (1) key-frame detection, (2) shotcut detection, (3) text detection (4) optical character recognition (OCR).

 A keyframe is a frame in which a complete image is stored in the data stream.
 In order to reduce the amount of information that must be stored, only changes that occur from one frame to the next are stored in the data stream.

 Few broadcasts consist of single camera angles and shots.
-To find those abrupt changes in the video stream, or in other words, to find where camera shots start and where different shots are glued together, so-called shortcut detection is used.
+To find those abrupt changes in the video stream, or in other words, to find where camera shots start and where different shots are glued together, so-called shotcut detection is used.

 Audio and video are captured from a variety of sources and put on an incoming processing bus.
 Attached to this bus are processing components.

 Generally, for speech and audio recognition, text analysis and text-based applications are very common.
 Some of the most used text-based technological applications are: information extraction, information retrieval, topic tracking summarization, categorization, concept linkage, information visualization, and question answering.

 To be able to use the targeted media, it needs to be formatted by a format converter.
 Specifically, information is encoded and compressed to be streamable, as well as split up into different segments to provide user-defined downloads at different quality levels.